The Role of Criticism and Praise in Child Development

 A balanced approach to criticism and praise helps children develop resilience and a realistic self-concept.
 It teaches them that while they are capable of great things, there is always room for improvement and learning.
 This balance is crucial for fostering an environment where children feel valued and supported, yet are encouraged to grow and improve.

-The timing of praise significantly affects its impact, with immediate praise being more effective in reinforcing desired behaviors.
-Delayed praise might lose its connection to the behavior it’s meant to reinforce, making it less meaningful to the child.
-Timely praise helps solidify the link between effort and outcome, encouraging repetition of the praised behavior.
+The timing of praise significantly affects its impact, with immediate praise being more effective in reinforcing desired behaviours.
+Delayed praise might lose its connection to the behaviour it’s meant to reinforce, making it less meaningful to the child.
+Timely praise helps solidify the link between effort and outcome, encouraging repetition of the praised behaviour.

 Parents should balance criticism and praise by ensuring that feedback is specific, focuses on effort and process, and is delivered in a supportive manner.
 This approach helps children understand their strengths and areas for improvement without damaging their self-esteem.
 Balancing feedback in this way supports a growth mindset, encouraging children to see challenges as opportunities to learn.